nodebotsau/scientist-kit/README.md

 Going further:

-* Update the screen periodically with a counter - maybe a countdown clock
+* Update the screen periodically with a counter - maybe a countdown clock or an actual clock
 * Make a "scrolling game" or just make your text scroll across the screen.
 * Use the display to ask for input which you can then use buttons or potentiometers to provide the details back.